feathers-studio/comptime.ts/README.md

 await comptimeCompiler({ tsconfigPath: "tsconfig.json" }, "./out");
 ```

-## Forcing comptime evaluation of arbitrary expressions
+## Forcing comptime evaluation of arbitrary expressions (and resolving promises)

 We can abuse the fact that any function imported with the `type: "comptime"` option will be evaluated at compile time.

-This library exports a `comptime` function that can be used to force comptime evaluation of an expression.
-This function is a no-op that simply returns the value it was given.
-But as long as you import it with the `type: "comptime"` option, it will be evaluated at compile time, including any expressions it contains.
+This library exports a `comptime()` function that can be used to force comptime evaluation of an expression.
+It has to be imported with the `"comptime"` attribute.
+Any expressions contained within it will be evaluated at compile time.
+If the result is a promise, the resolved value will be inlined.

+> **Note**: Technically the `comptime()` function by itself doesn't do anything by itself.
+It's an identity function.
+It's the `with { type: "comptime" }` attribute that makes the compiler evaluate the expression at compile time.

 ```ts
 import { comptime } from "comptime.ts" with { type: "comptime" };